 TRMM 3B43 data were downloaded for every month starting January 2000 and ending December 2014 from the Goddard Earth Sciences Data and Information Center (GES DISC) as a NetCDF.
 3B43 data are a level 3 gridded product with input from multiple sensors.

 Monthly assimilated GRACE data of root zone soil moisture from January 2003 through December 2014 were downloaded.
 These data were created by integrating observational data of terrestrial water storage from GRACE Release-05 into the Catchment Land Surface Model (CLSM) along with data from the Global Land Assimilation System (GLDAS) (Houborg et al. 2012; Zaitchik et al. 2008).
 These data were provided by Dr. Matthew Rodell of NASA’s Goddard Space Flight Center.
-The derived data have a resolution of 0.25 degrees which was higher than raw GRACE data resolution at 0.5 degrees.
+The derived data have a resolution of 0.25 degrees, which was higher than raw GRACE data resolution at 0.5 degrees.

 To conduct thermal mapping of the lagoon, Landsat 8 Operational Land Imager (OLI) and Thermal Infrared Sensor (TIR) data were downloaded from the USGS LandsatLook Viewer as Level 1 Geotiff files for dates in January or February of 2014 and 2015.
 Additional Landsat 5 Thematic Mapper (TM) data were downloaded from the USGS LandsatLook Viewer as Level 1 Product for January or February from the years 2000, 2002, 2003, 2007, and 2011.
 For these dates, Landsat path 26, rows 41 and 42 were downloaded.

 For the Land Use/ Land Cover classification, Landsat 5, 7 and 8 data, path 26, rows 41 and 42 scenes were obtained.
 The data were downloaded from the USGS Landsatlook Viewer.
-Landsat 7 ETM+ SLC-on data for the date November 22, 2002.
-Landsat 5 TM data for the dates December 27, 2006 and October 3, 2010.
-Landsat 8 OLI and TIR for the date of October 14, 2014.
+Landsat 7 ETM+ SLC-on data were used for the date November 22, 2002.
+Landsat 5 TM data were for the dates December 27, 2006 and October 3, 2010.
+Landsat 8 OLI and TIR was used for the date of October 14, 2014.

 Data Processing

-TRMM data was converted from NetCDFs to rasters using the make NetCDF raster layer tool in ArcGIS.
+TRMM data were converted from NetCDFs to rasters using the make NetCDF raster layer tool in ArcGIS.
 All layers were projected in the WGS 1894 coordinate system to avoid changing the projection of the data.

 Monthly binary files of the assimilated GRACE data were converted to GeoTIFF files from binary files using a Python script.
-Once these files were converted to GeoTIFFS, the data were projected in ArcGIS 10.2.2 in the WGS 1984 UTM zone 14 coordinate system.
+Once these files were converted to GeoTIFFS, the data were projected in ArcGIS 10.2.2 in to the coordinate system WGS 1984 UTM Zone 14.
 Then the maps were clipped to the approximate size of the study area using a shapefile of the study area and running the maps through the clip to shape function from the DEVELOP National Program Python Package (dnppy).

 The thermal maps of the study area were processed by applying a cloud mask to the data using the dnppy cloud mask function.
-The cloud masked data was converted to Top of Atmosphere (TOA) reflectance function from dnppy.
+The cloud masked data was converted to Top of Atmosphere (TOA) reflectance using the function from dnppy.
 The converted TOA files were used in the dnppy surface temperature function to create a thermal map of the study area.

 Landsat 7 ETM+ SLC-on and Landsat 8 OLI data were processed through dnppy, ArcGIS 10.3.1 and ERDAS Imagine 2014.
 The dnppy TOA script was used to remove atmospheric interferences on the data quality.
 ArcGIS was used to stack the bands to create a false infrared image, to clip the data within the study area, and to mosaic different scenes.
 ERDAS Imagine was used to create a Land Cover classification map.